1996 Pacific hurricane season: Seasonal summary

 The season officially began on May 15 in Eastern Pacific and on June 1 in Central Pacific; both ended on November 30.
 This season was below average in activity.
 In the eastern north Pacific, eleven tropical cyclones formed.
 Of these, four became hurricanes, one of which were major hurricanes because they reached Category 3 or higher on the Saffir-Simpson Hurricane Scale.
 The remainder were tropical storms.
-In addition, one Atlantic hurricane, Hurricane Cesar, crossed into this zone from the Atlantic Ocean and was renamed Douglas.
-None of the systems in the eastern north Pacific crossed 140°W and entered the central Pacific.
+In addition, one Atlantic hurricane, Cesar, crossed into the Pacific as a tropical storm, at which time it was renamed Douglas.
+None of the systems in the eastern north Pacific crossed 140°W into the central Pacific.
 The last time that happened was in the 1979 season.

-In the central north Pacific, one tropical depression formed.
+In the central Pacific, one tropical depression formed.
 In addition, a depression crossed the dateline from the western Pacific before dissipating in this basin.
-None of these two systems reached tropical storm strength.
+Neither of these systems reached tropical storm strength.
 In addition, data from the Joint Typhoon Warning Center, on September 1 Tropical Depression Rick crossed the International Dateline, entering into CPHC's area of responsibility; however, this storm was not included into CPHC database.
 The storm eventually became extratropical on September 3 over open waters.

 In terms of the number of storms, the season was below average.
 Despite this, there were a large number of landfalls.
 Of note is the fact that three tropical cyclones approached close to, or made landfall on, Mexico during a ten-day span from June 23 to July 3.
 In all, a record-setting four hurricanes (Alma, Boris, Fausto, and Hernan) struck the coastline.

 The Accumulated Cyclone Energy (ACE) index for the 1996 Pacific hurricane season (Eastern Pacific and Central Pacific combined) as calculated by Colorado State University using data from the National Hurricane Center was 53.9 units, making this season a below-normal season.
 It is one of the lowest totals ever recorded, with only the 1977, 2010 and 2007 seasons having a lower ACE.